-The following is one of the reasons I reject Darwinian evolution, and any scientist would reject anything for.
-That is, if a theory explains everything, it explains nothing:
+The following is one of the reasons I reject Darwinian evolution (and, frankly, conspiracy theories like WTC-7 being a conspiracy), and any scientist would reject anything for.

 “The underlying problem is that a key Darwinian term is not defined.
 Darwinism supposedly explains how organisms become more ‘fit,’ or better adapted to their environment.
 But fitness is not and cannot be defined except in terms of existence.
 If an animal exists, it is ‘fit’ (otherwise it wouldn’t exist).
 It is not possible to specify all the useful parts of that animal in order to give an exhaustive causal account of fitness.
 [I will add here that there is no way to quantify those unknowable animal parts in regards to the many aspects that nature could or would impose on all those parts.]
 If an organism possesses features that appears on the surface to be an inconvenient – such as the peacock’s tail or the top-heavy antlers of a stag – the existence of stags and peacocks proves that these animals are in fact fit.